 This class is recommended for students with at least one series of basic aerial techniques under their belt.
 Students should be familiar with and be able to execute hanging tuck position (feet off floor, knees lifted 90 degrees while hanging onto any apparatus) and be able to hang upside down for at least 10 seconds.

 Lyra (aerial hoop) Sequencing & Beyond

 $105 for 6 classes or $20 drop-in

-(1/2 off with the monthly unlimited package, not included in the 8 class package)
+(1/2 off with the monthly unlimited pass, not included in the 8 class package)

 In this class you will take it to the next level and begin training to spin while moving in and out of poses, working on top of the hoop, and sequencing the moves you’ve learned together.
 A mix of double point, trap lyra, and single point will be utilized during the series.
 We will cover warm up, strength training and proper technique through stamina building, holding poses, spinning, and transitions from move to move.
 After a few classes, the students may bring in their own song to sequence to and work on flow.

 This class is recommended for students with at least 6 classes of aerial hoop basics under their belt, pending instructor approval (please email cherylwillardphoto@